-SMT6 Mobility Management and T To promote best practice most planning through the requirer strategies for new developme and providing for active travel while managing vehicular traff SMT7 Travel Plans for New and Ex To require the preparation and for new and existing developm application process including etc.
+It is the Policy of Dublin City Council: SMT6 Mobility Management and Travel Planning To promote best practice mobility management and travel planning through the requirement for proactive mobility strategies for new developments focussed on promoting and providing for active travel and public transport use while managing vehicular traffic and servicing activity.
+SMT7 Travel Plans for New and Existing Developments To require the preparation and submission of travel plans for new and existing developments as part of the planning application process including residential, school, workplace etc.